 Each case will be decided upon its merits.
 This authority will not apply a rigid rule to its decision making.
 It will consider the examples of considerations provided in the Gambling Commission's Guidance to Licensing Authorities at 8.11 to 8.19 (if the authority does not wish to follow the Gambling Commission's guidance in any respect it is advised to state this in its statement.
-Note though that decisions on premises licences and temporary use notices must be "in accordance" with Gambling Commission Guidance (Section 153)).
+Note though that decisions on premises licences and temporary use notices must be "in accordance" with Gambling Commission's Guidance (Section 153)).
 It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.

 Interested parties can be persons who are democratically elected such as councillors and MP's.
 No specific evidence of being asked to represent an interested person will be required as long as the councillor / MP represents the ward likely to be affected.
 Likewise, parish councils likely to be affected will be considered to be interested parties.
-Other than these however, this authority will generally require written evidence that a person/body (e.g. an advocate / relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
+Other than these however, this authority will generally require written evidence that a person/body (e.g. an advocate / relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities.
 A letter from one of these persons, requesting the representation is sufficient.